BloomTech-Labs/voice-chatroom-be/README.md

 To get the server running locally:

-🚫 adjust these scripts to match your project

 - Clone this repo
 - **npm install** to install all required dependencies
 - **npm start** to start the local server